Scaling, Sustaining, and Budgeting for Education Technology Innovations

 Styles said, “We must take advantage of opportunities like the Emergency Connectivity Fund so we can leverage these opportunities to address the impact on our children.”
 Finally, regarding educational technology innovations, Dr. Morrison said, “Build the collective will of where you’re trying to get in that journey and bring people along with you.”

-Learn more about this edWeb broadcast, “Leadership Strategies for Scaling, Sustaining, and Budgeting for Education Technology Innovations,” sponsored by ClassLink and co-hosted by CoSN and AASA.
+Learn more about this edWeb broadcast, “Leadership Strategies for Scaling, Sustaining, and Budgeting for Education Technology Innovations,” presented by CoSN and AASA, and sponsored by ClassLink.

 Join the Community